Kayseri: In Kayseri

-Close to the walls is Kayseri's own Kapalı Çarşı (Covered Market), still a bustling commercial centre selling cheap clothes, shoes and much else.
-Deep inside it is the older and very atmospheric Vezir Han which was commissioned in the early 18th century by Nevşehir-born Damad İbrahim Paşa who became a grand vizier to Sultan Ahmed III before being assassinated in 1730.
+Close to the walls is Kayseri's own Kapalı Çarşı (Turkish: Kapalı Çarşı), a commercial centre.
+Inside it is the older Vezir Han which was commissioned in the early 18th century Damad İbrahim Paşa who was a grand vizier to Sultan Ahmed III before being assassinated in 1730.

 Around Kayseri

 The Kayseri suburb of Talas was the ancestral home of Calouste Gulbenkian, Aristotle Onassis and Elia Kazan.
 Once ruinous following the expulsion of its Armenian population in 1915 and then of its Greek population in 1923, it was largely reconstructed in the early 21st century.
-The Greek Orthodox Church of St Mary, built in 1888, has been converted into the Yaman Dede Mosque.
+The Greek Orthodox Church of Saint Mary, built in 1888, has been converted into the Yaman Dede Mosque.
 Similarly attractive is the suburb of Germir, home to three 19th-century churches and many fine old stone houses.

-Mount Erciyes (Erciyes Dağı) looms over Kayseri and serves as a trekking and alpinism centre.
+Mount Erciyes (Turkish: Erciyes Dağı) looms over Kayseri and serves as a trekking and alpinism centre.
 During the 2010s an erstwhile small, local ski resort was developed into more of an international attraction with big-name hotels and facilities suitable for all sorts of winter pastimes.

 The archaeological site of Kanesh-Kültepe, one of the oldest cities in Asia Minor, is 20 km northeast of Kayseri.

 Ağırnas, a small town with many lovely old houses, was the birthplace in 1490 of the great Ottoman architect Mimar Sinan, and a house traditionally associated with him is open to the public as a museum.
 Beneath it there is one of the 'underground cities' so typical of Cappadocia.
-The restored church of St Prokopius dates back to 1857 and serves as a cultural centre.
+The restored Church of Saint Procopius dates back to 1857 and serves as a cultural centre.

 The small town of Develi also contains some attractive old houses.
-The 19th-century Armenian Church of St Mary has been turned into the Aşağı Everek Cami (Lower Everek Mosque).
+The 19th-century Armenian Church of Saint Mary has been turned into the Lower Everek Mosque (Turkish: Aşağı Everek Cami).